OpenNebula/docs/source/operation/vm_setup/add_content.rst

 There are three basic methods to bootstrap the contents of your cloud, namely:

 * **External Images**.
 If you already have disk images in any supported format (raw, qcow2, vmdk...) you can just add them to a datastore.
 Alternatively you can use any virtualization tool (e.g. virt-manager) to install an image and then add it to a OpenNebula datastore.
 * **Install within OpenNebula**.
 You can also use OpenNebula to prepare the images for your cloud.
-The process will be as follows:

-  * Add the installation medium to a OpenNebula datastore.
-Usually it will be a OS installation CD-ROM/DVD.
-  * Create a DATABLOCK image of the desired capacity to install the OS.
-Once created change its type to OS and make it persistent.
-  * Create a new template using the previous two images.
-Make sure to set the OS/BOOT parameter to cdrom and enable the VNC console.
-  * Instantiate the template and install the OS and any additional software.
-You can find specific instructions to install contextualization packages in the other two sections of this guide.
-  * Once you are done, shutdown the VM

 * **Use the OpenNebula Marketplace**.
 Go to the marketplace tab in Sunstone, and simply pick a disk image with the OS and Hypervisor of your choice.

 Once the images are ready, just create VM templates with the relevant configuration attributes, including default capacity, networking or any other preset needed by your infrastructure.